Introduction

 Jarin Blaschke : “Once we waited for the gloom, the grip department would just give it a little shape.
 The light tends to come from one direction and I’d just further take down from the other direction.
 The base light had to be real overcast weather and we’d just put some nets and solids on the side to strengthen what the light was already doing.”

-They also used some Negative fill on set, it is like a blocker to us.
-So there are definitely several possibilities of shaping the characters like Jarin Blaschke did.
+To enhance the character, they used some negative fill on set (which is like a blocker to us).
+And you can even support the sky with a top light if needed (we will come back to that later).
+So there are definitely several possibilities of shaping characters like Jarin Blaschke did.

 Moon

-I do NOT want to paraphrase Craig Welsh but the moon does not light in blue !
+I do not want to paraphrase Craig Welsh but the moon does not light in blue !
 It is NOT cold !
-The moon is a reflector of the Sun.
-It is actually warmer than the Sun since It is temperature is 4000K.
+The moon is a reflector of the sun.
+It is actually warmer than the Sun since its temperature is 4000K.

 Rango